Reed canarygrass (Phalaris arundinacea)

-Like most invasive plants on the Top 20 list for the region, reed canary grass threatens to replace native plants in high quality natural areas, especially wetlands, which in turn reduces critical food resources for birds, butterflies, and other wild creatures.
+Like most invasive plants, reed canary grass threatens to replace native plants in high quality natural areas, especially wetlands, which in turn reduces critical food resources for birds, butterflies, and other wild creatures.
 This grass grows both through seed spread and using creeping stems (“rhizomes”), which allows the plant to grow quickly and thickly.
 When reed canary grass enters an area, its numerous stems can collect debris such as silt (sedimentation).
 This can dry up a shallow water habitat and make it into a terrestrial area, destroying the habitat for native aquatic animals that have been living there.
 Furthermore, the dense stands of reed canary grass are very unwelcoming to waterfowl and as a result waterfowl do not frequent areas with purple loosestrife.
 Reed canary grass is known for its large single-species stands (“monocultures”) and the ability to withstand floods and drought.

 What does reed canary grass look like?